Managing App Resources

 Binding resource... done

-show the binding detail.
-If the binding is successful, this command will show the information of connect to the resource.
+Use drycc resources describe to show the binding details.
+If the binding is successful, this command will show the connection information for the resource:

 $ drycc resources describe redis